m-allik/SocEpi/cran-comments.md

 ## Submission

-This is a first submission.
+This is a resubmission to fix minor errors outlined in your email after my first submission.
+Thanks!

 ## Test environments